cheesy end-of-season garden minestrone

 Full disclosure …there’s quite a bit of slicing, dicing & chopping goin’ on here.
 I suppose you could use some of the prepared produce they’re featuring in most markets these days.
 But you never know how fresh they are.
 I’m sure they’re fine in a pinch but if you have the time, freshly prepped is a good way to go.

-This soup comes together quickly…
+This Cheesy End-Of-Season Garden Minestrone comes together quickly…

 cheesy end-of-season garden minestrone

-Cover the pot and allow to sauté for about 10 minutes until the vegetables are al dente.
 While that’s happening, chop up the fresh tomatoes.
 Set aside a cup of them to be added to the soup.
 The remaining tomatoes are blended with some of the broth before going into the mix.

 You can use your blender for this process …or you can use an immersion blender, as I have done here.
 Super efficient and way less clean up this way, guys.